skymill/cumulus/README.md

 ## Configuration

-All configuration is read form `/etc/cumulus-cloud-tools.conf` or `~/.cumulus-cloud-tools.conf`.
+All configuration is read form `/etc/cumulus.conf`, `~/.cumulus.conf` and , `./cumulus.conf` in order.
 This is an example configuration:

     [environment: stage]
     access-key-id: <AWS ACCESS KEY>
     secret-access-key: <AWS SECRET KEY>
-    region: eu-west-1
     bucket: se.skymill.bundles

-    [environment: production]
-    access-id: <AWS ACCESS KEY>
-    secret-access-key: <AWS SECRET KEY>
     region: eu-west-1
-    bucket: se.skymill.bundles

-Each environment will require a separate configuration section.
-In the example above, we have one `stage` environment and one `production` environment.
+    stacks: full
+    bundles: webserver, database
+    version: 1.0.0-SNAPSHOT

+    [stack: full]
+    template: /Users/sebastian/tmp/hosts/webserver.json
+    disable-rollback: true

+    [bundle: webserver]
+    paths: /Users/sebastian/tmp/hosts/webserver

+    [bundle: database]
+    paths: /Users/sebastian/tmp/hosts/database

+All configuration options are required to be set.

+## Deployment workflow

+First off you need to create a bundle.
+Run

+    cumulus --environment production --bundle

+This will bundle and upload all your software to AWS S3.
+The next step is to update CloudFormation.
+That is done with the `--deploy` command:

+    cumulus --environment production --deploy

+Cumulus will create or update the CloudFormation stacks as needed.